CFGer/frontend-curriculum/01_HTML/README.md

 ### Before the lesson, make sure...

 * You have gone through the lesson README and know what you need to cover
-* The `lesson/starter-code` is zipped and ready to be sent out
-* The `exercise/starter-code` is zipped and ready to be sent out
-* The `homework/starter-code` is zipped and ready to be sent out
+* The `lesson/starter-code` and the `homework/starter-code` have been shared on the slack channel as zipped files
 * You have your desktop space set up and ready to share

 ### Intro